April 25, 2021

 I nearly wasted $200 today.

 My coffee machine wasn’t working this morning.
-Life without it is not something I want to contemplate.
+I don’t want to contemplate life without coffee in the mornings.
 So, when my machine kept cutting out, I was ready to order a new one on Amazon Prime, so I could enjoy the black gold again tomorrow.

 But, before clicking Buy, I checked the manual.
 It wasn’t much help.
 It said if the machine cuts out, turn it off and on again.
 I had already tried that—several times.
 It was not the solution.